xxFURYWOLFxx/inline_syscall/README.md

 - Fully written in C++
 - Customizable syscall table
 - Using masm to do execute our syscall
-- PE parsing, getting the syscall ID directly from the file on disk, to avoid Byte patching in runtime memory.
+- PE parsing, getting the syscall ID directly from the file on disk, to avoid byte patching at runtime memory.

 ## Requirements
 - Windows operating system